yousefelassal/quote-cron/README.md

 > Friendship is the marriage of the soul, and this marriage is liable to divorce.

 > To be tested is good.
 The challenged life may be the best therapist.

+> If you don't like something, change it.
+If you can't change it, change your attitude.